John and Caroline Stonebraker House

-John and Caroline Stonebraker House is a historic home located at Hagerstown, Wayne County, Indiana.
+John and Caroline Stonebraker House is a historic home located at Hagerstown, Indiana.
 It was built about 1875, and is a two-story, "L"-plan, Italianate style frame dwelling with a bracketed hipped roof.
 It is clad in Dutch-lap board with wooden quoins at each corner.
 It features a wraparound Eastlake movement style porch added about 1890.

 It was added to the National Register of Historic Places in 2014.